ClaudiuHurdugaci/LegalBoundaries/README.md

 - Legal changes should be general rather than specific.
 For example, allowing a particular mining operation does not qualify, but changing the criteria to allow any or many mining operations qualifies.
 - Legal changes should be reported by a reputable source of information (peer reviewed scientific journal, news article from trustworthy news outlet, e.g. The Guardian, The NY Times).
 - Legal changes can be parliament or executive acts, constitutional amendments or international agreements, jurisprudence, administrative discretion or political interference.
+- Attempts at weakening environmental laws are often easier to detect and to understand than attempts at strengthening environmental laws but we record strengthening changes as well.
+- Possibly strengthening changes may include the opposite of the below mentioned tactics (e.g. giving priority to biodiversity, increasing funding, etc.) or include more complex policy mechanisms such as biodiversity offsetting or payment for ecosystem services.
 - Email <guillaume.chapron@slu.se> with the proposed change you believe needs to be included.
 Many thanks!

 ---
-We have identified the following tactics that governments have used to weaken biodiversity laws (see Table 1 in *ref* for examples):
+We have identified the following tactics that governments have used to weaken biodiversity laws (see Table 1 in [Chapron G. et al. (2017) Bolster legal boundaries to stay within planetary boundaries. *Nature Ecology & Evolution*](http://www.nature.com/articles/s41559-017-0086) for examples):

 **Change targets of biodiversity protection**
 > - Permit extinction of species under protection law- Bypass ordinary standards to remove protection- Redefine terms (e.g. extinction)- Remove species protection through taxonomic change- Weaken species protection through taxonomic ambiguity- Restrict protection to economically valuable species - Remove natural habitat protection